Area codes 850 and 448: Original plan

 Area code 850 was originally intended to be the relief code used in the 1995 split of the 904 area code.
-The Jacksonville, Tallahassee, Panama City and Pensacola LATAs, and the Florida portion of the Mobile, Alabama LATA were to retain 904 while the Daytona Beach and Gainesville LATAs changed to 850.
-This plan was scrapped in favor of a plan that moved only the Gainesville LATA to a new area code, this time 352 (FLA on the telephone keypad) and kept the Daytona Beach LATA in then-904 along with the rest of northern Florida.
-The reason for changing from 850 to 352 was a potential dialing conflict with the 407-850 office code and some rate centers in the Gainesville LATA with 7-digit local calling into the 407 area code.
+The Jacksonville, Tallahassee, Panama City and Pensacola LATAs, and the Florida portion of the Mobile, Alabama, LATA were to retain 904 while the Daytona Beach and Gainesville LATAs changed to 850.
+This plan was abandoned in favor of a plan that moved only the Gainesville LATA to a new area code, this time 352 (FLA on the telephone keypad) and kept the Daytona Beach LATA in then-904 along with the rest of northern Florida.
+The reason for changing from 850 to 352 was a potential dialing conflict with the 407-850 exchange and some rate centers in the Gainesville LATA with 7-digit local dialing into the 407 area code.
 Political pressure from the tourism industry in Daytona Beach resulted in that area being kept in the then-904 area code.

 The Florida Public Service Commission had planned a three-way split of 904 to take place in 1997.
-The Jacksonville LATA would move to a proposed 234 area code while the Daytona Beach LATA would change to the 386 area code.
-The Panhandle would have retained the 904 area code.
+The Jacksonville LATA was proposed to receive area code 234 while the Daytona Beach LATA would change to area code 386.
+The panhandle would have retained 904.
 Outcry from the public and business community in the Jacksonville region was significant since Jacksonville is the largest urban area in northern Florida, and would thus face a greater expense and burden to change phone numbers, reprogram cell phones and update printed materials than other parts of the area code.
 When an area code is split, normal practice calls for the old area code to be retained by the largest city in the former area code territory in order to minimize disruption.
 There was also opposition from NANPA and the Federal Communications Commission.
 These two agencies objected because the split would have been unbalanced by creating a new code just for Daytona Beach.
-The Florida PSC changed course and adopted the plan that was ultimately implemented with the Panhandle, including Tallahassee, moving to 850 and Jacksonville and Daytona Beach retaining 904.
-The 234 area code has since been put into service in Ohio as an overlay to area code 330.
+The Florida PSC changed course and adopted the plan that was ultimately implemented with the panhandle, including Tallahassee, moving to 850 and Jacksonville and Daytona Beach retaining 904.
+Area code 234 has since been placed into service in Ohio as an overlay with area code 330.